-Current owners, Pierre and Jan Mifsud are continuing this fine tradition, and are ensuring that The Lake's status as a country house of distinction is upheld; indeed improved.
+Current owners, Pierre and Jan Mifsud are continuing this fine tradition; ensuring that The Lake's status as a country house of distinction is not only upheld, but improved upon.